JohnWCartmell/ERScript/html/change-28-July-2025.md

 ![yPositionalDepthShort](yPositionalDepthShort.jpg) ![yPositionalDepthLong](yPositionalDepthLong.jpg)

 ### Implementation
 1. New string width function in source file `diagram..functions.module.xslt`.
 + old functions kept for use from old ERmodel2.diagram code because there is a discrepancy which I haven't investigated.
 2. Add two additional passes into `er2flex.xslt` to "assemble" and "consolidate".
 3. Change `er2flex.xslt` to explicitly position absolute at the top of the diagram (currently relies on it being at the start of the file but it may not be after assemby and consolidation.)
-4. Tidy up code by removing use of `abstract` and replacing by use of `entryContainer` and `exitContainer` as introduced in the change of 7th May 2025.
-Reasoning. 'abstract' is only define compositionalDepth for outermost enclosures and for these abstract is same as entryContainer or exitContainer.
-5. There is a piece of code in rule y1 in which  compositionalDepth is used but which has been commented out.
-The idea is good but need to make it work.
+4. Regarding compositionalDepth
+  + Rename it to be yPositionalDepthShort,
+  + Gneralise by use of `entryContainer` and `exitContainer` in place of `abstract`,
+  + tidy up code by removing use of `abstract` as no longer required.
+5. Reinstate and correct code in rule y1 using compositionalDepth and replace by use of `yPositionalDepthShort`.
 The idea is that when using y1 to find an appropriate compositional parent --- should use one that is on the shortest route up compositions to the root of the document.
-I can reveal the current weakness of not having this shortest-upward-path condition by changing the order of the entity type definitions in the example `quadrant_routes...logical`.
- By moving type Q3 to the top of the document
-(after absolute) I get a long strung out chain of descending entity types because `Q3` is chosen as the primary compositional parent of `centre`.
-By fixing the code in rule y1 (using compsotionalDepth)  I should get a more compact (shallower) diagram.

-Need revised defintion of compositional depth.
+Subsequently this y1 rule will be modified further.
+6. Implement `yPositionalPriors` in new pass called `recursive_diagram_prior_enrichment`.
+7. In the preliminary phase of implementation in anew pass called

+Define  `yPositionalDepthLong` and `yPositionalReferencePoint` called in a new pass called `second_recursive_structure_enrichment` in file `flex.second_recursive_enrichment.module.xslt`.

 ### Testing